 Below are February holidays you can use as topics, themes, and lesson plan ideas for teaching in February.

-Chinese New Year, also known as the Lunar New Year, is celebrated every year in China on February 1st!
+Lunar Year, also known as the Chinese New Year, is celebrated during different dates in February every year in China!
 This is a celebration of the start of the new year on the Chinese calendar and the start of a new moon which symbolizes the new year!
 The Chinese New Year is celebrated with paper lanterns, food, special clothes and happiness!
 A great way to celebrate the Chinese New Year in your classroom is by watching videos, and making red paper lanterns as a craft to decorate your classroom and learn about the special Chinese New Year tradition and symbol!

 Groundhog Day Activities